October 12, 2022 — Categorized in:

 League of United Latin American Citizens

-LULAC aims to reach Latine people across the United States and Puerto Rico to address health disparities in their communities through making education and resources more accessible.
+LULAC aims to reach Latine people across the United States and Puerto Rico to address health disparities in their communities by making education and resources more accessible.

 Voces Latinas